Avastin is approved for:

 - Severe high blood pressure.
 Blood pressure that severely spikes or shows signs of affecting the brain.
 Blood pressure should be monitored every 2 to 3 weeks while on Avastin and after stopping treatment

 - Kidney problems.
 These may be caused by too much protein in the urine and can sometimes be fatal

 - Infusion reactions.
-These may include difficulty breathing, chest pain, and excessive sweating.
+These were uncommon with the first dose (less than 3% of patients).
+0.2% of patients had severe reactions.
+Infusion reactions include trouble breathing, chest pain, and sweating.
 Your doctor or nurse will monitor you for signs of infusion reactions

-Avastin is not right for everyone.
-Talk to your doctor if you:
+Avastin is not for everyone.
+Talk to your doctor if you are:

 If you have any questions about your condition or treatment, talk to your doctor.